donmccurdy/simple-dropzone/README.md

 # simple-dropzone

-A simple multi-file drag-and-drop input using vanilla JavaScript.
+A simple drag-and-drop input using vanilla JavaScript.

+The library supports supports selection of multiple files, ZIP decoding, and fallback to `<input type=file multiple>` on older browsers.
+Size of the library is 45kb gzipped, which may be reduced in the future by making ZIP support optional.

 ## Installation